 AROUND THE HOUSE

 17. Swiffer.
 Swiffer is the brand that changed life for me, and probably most people.
 If you use a swiffer duster like I do, you can find a washable replacement for it here.
-And if you use a regular Swiffer or a Swiffer mop, you can find all sorts of reusable pads.
-If you don't like the replaceable plastic liquid holder of the Swiffer mop like me, then switch to Bona.
-If you're super handy you can make your own liquid and pour it in the reusable liquid pouch, or if you're busy like me, you can purchase a tiny concentrate liquid (and then fill the rest with water) from The Honest Company that's healthy for your kids and pets.
+And if you use a Swiffer or a Swiffer mop, you can find all sorts of reusable pads.
+If you don't like the replaceable plastic liquid holder of the Swiffer mop, then switch to Bona like I did.
+If you're into DIY you can make your own liquid and pour it in the reusable liquid pouch.

 19. Scents.
-Glade plugins and Febreeze are the worst.
-They cause all sorts of sinus problems and can be hormone disruptors.
-Once, I sprayed Febreeze and got a terrible cold instantly that lasted for a week.
-Any scents you buy from a regular store pollute the air in your home with horrible chemicals that are not good for you.
+Glade plugins and Febreeze are horrible for your health.
+They cause sinus problems and can be hormone disruptors.
+Once, I sprayed Febreeze and instantly began coughing, got a sore throat, and had a terrible sinus infection that lasted for over a week.
+Any scents you buy from a regular store pollute the air in your home with horrible chemicals.
 Get rid of them!
-Not to mention the waste.
+We're not even talking about the waste.
 I used to be addicted to my Glade plugins, I'll be honest.
-I have two indoor cats and I need something to freshen the air and most candles just don't do it.
+I have 4 indoor cats and I need something to freshen the air and most candles just don't do it.
 I do love soy candles (if you get candles, get soy.
 Otherwise, you guessed it, more chemicals) but they are expensive and I can't keep them going all day, so I found a solution. essential oil diffusers.
 Not only do they smell amazing, they have incredible healing properties.
 (I'm a big supporter of DoTerra and Young Living.
-Their quality is unmatched).
+Their quality is unmatched.
+Three drops of their orange EO smelled my entire house where as 40 drops of whole foods EO didn't make a difference at all).
 In place of air freshener spray, you can purchase a glass spray bottle (amber and cobalt protect the essential oils from the sun breaking them down) and fill it with water and use a few drops of lavender.
 I use it on my linen duvet which wrinkles all the time, I use it to smell my house up quickly if someone is about to come over, I use it to help me go to sleep, and I use it in the bathroom.

 20. Dryer sheets.
 Use these wool balls instead.
 Gets out the static and softens.
-You only have to replace them every 10 years or so I think.
+You only have to replace them every 10 years or so.

 If you're nervous about trying something Zero Waste, remember that this was how it was done for thousands of years until just recently in history.
 Research, research, research.
 Find different resources and learn everything you can.
 Knowledge combats fear.
 Take the plunge.
 Try it!
 You might find out you love it, as my husband and I did with the family cloth and as I did with cloth pads.
 You just might surprise yourself!
 And hey, if you don't like something, no one is forcing you to continue using it.